 Where the Wild Things Are Mural (Balmy Alley)

-This ongoing gentrification, a perennial theme in the murals, has just accelerated the past few years and the diversity is swiftly being chipped away.
+This ongoing gentrification, a perennial theme in the murals, has just accelerated over the past few years, and diversity is swiftly being chipped away.

 Thankfully, these vibrant murals continue to survive and thrive despite this rapid tide of change.